Tamie13/Penetration-Testing-Week-2/README.md

 A service and version scan was ran first using nmap to determine the service and version running on the system.
 The scan was specifically looking to see if a version of `Icecast` was running on the network.

-Command used: nmap -sV 192.168.0.20
+* Command used: `nmap -sV 192.168.0.20`
   -  nmap = network scanner
   -  -sV = specificationt to run a service and version scan
   -  192.168.0.20 = target the scan is being ran against (The CEO's workstation IP address)

 ![TODO](https://github.com/Tamie13/Penetration-Testing-Week-2/blob/main/Unit%2017%20Illustrations/Service%20and%20Version%20Scan.png)

-Above you can see that the `Icecast` service was running on the machine.
+Above you can see that the `Icecast` service was running on the machine as well as what version was running.
 The next step was to search for any `Icecast` exploits on the machine.

-Command used: searchsploit icecast
+* Command used: `searchsploit icecast`
   -  searchsploit = security assessment tool for searching offline repositories
   -  icecast = exploit/s being searched for